NeueDarshan/simple_ConTeXt/README.md

 # Introduction

-This plugin aims to provide some support for working with the [ConTeXt][contextgarden] program.
+This package aims to provide some support for working with the [ConTeXt][contextgarden] program.
 In particular, it provides:

   - syntax files to markup ConTeXt source (and related) files,